zaxbux/wn-gmaildriver-plugin/README.md

 This section is for advanced users.

-**Note:** To avoid overwriting your custom configuration with plugin updates, copy the provided `config.php` to your October CMS's config directory: `config/zaxbux/gmailmailerdriver/config.php`.
+**Note:** To avoid overwriting your custom configuration with plugin updates, copy the provided `config.php` to the Winter CMS config directory: `config/zaxbux/gmaildriver/config.php`.

 ### Providing credentials